Science with a new approach

 - Subcutaneous dosing simplifies administration for the patient and makes it suitable for longer term treatment.

-ILB has a solid set of non-clinical and clinical data covering a broad range of indications and further studies with our development partners are planned.
-These will be used as a basis for CRO-monitored Phase II clinical trials planned for ALS, glaucoma, stroke, and traumatic brain injury.
+ILB has a solid set of non-clinical and clinical data covering a broad range of indications.
+These will be used as a basis for CRO-monitored clinical trials.

 Completed clinical studies